antononcube/RakuForPrediction-book/Articles/Grammar-based-random-sentences-generation-Part1-work.md

 .say for default-random-token-generators().keys;
 ```

-As it was demonstrated in the previous section, generation rules can changed and new ones added.
+As it was demonstrated in the previous section, generation rules can be changed and new ones added.

 ------